Ethiopian civil conflict (2018–present): Benishangul-Gumuz Region

+Gambela Region

+The Gambela Region has seen sporadic fighting over decades between the Anuak, Nuer and migrants from the highlands in what is called the Gambela conflict with about 300 people being killed in 2002 in the Gambela massacre.
+In June 2022, the OLA and the Gambella Liberation Front (GLF) attacked the region's capital Gambella city.

 Oromia Region

-On 13 September 2018, clashes broke out in the town of Burayu between various ethnic groups including the Oromo, Amharas Dorzes, Gamos, Wolayitas, Gurages, and Silt'e.
+On 13 September 2018, clashes broke out in the town of Burayu between various ethnic groups including the Oromo, Amharas, Dorzes, Gamos, Wolayitas, Gurages, and Silt'e.
 These clashes continued for three days leading to 55 people being killed and 670 people being injured.

-After the murder of Oromo singer Hachalu Hundessa on 29 June 2020 in the Gelan Condominiums area of Addis Ababa, protests and riots broke out across Oromia.
-In Hachalu Hundessa home town of Ambo 83 people were killed in riots.
-In the town of Shashamane, dozens of buildings were destroyed and at least 150 people were killed in ethnic riots and pogroms.
+After the murder of Oromo singer Hachalu Hundessa on 29 June 2020 in the Gelan Condominiums area of Addis Ababa, protests and riots broke out across the Oromia region.
+In Hachalu Hundessa's home town of Ambo 83 people were killed in riots.
+In Shashamane, dozens of buildings were destroyed and at least 150 people were killed in ethnic riots and pogroms.

-On 2 November 2020, between 32 and 54 people were killed when an armed group of about 60 men suspected of being the OLA gathered 200 people in a schoolyard in the village of Gawa Qanqa before opening fire.
+On 2 November 2020, between 32 and 54 people were killed when an armed group of about 60 men suspected of being members of the Oromo Liberation Army (OLA) gathered 200 people in a schoolyard in the village of Gawa Qanqa before opening fire.
 The attacks were said to be targeted at Amhara people.

 On 5 March 2021, 29 people were killed when a suspected OLA fighter attacked a church in the village of Abo.
 The OLA denied responsibility saying that the attack was carried out by an OLA splinter group led by Faqadaa Abdiisaa.